tmotee/TwoViews/README.md

 Example
 =======
-The reconstruction below was generated from the "Crusade" image pair from the [dataset](https://vision.middlebury.edu/stereo/data/scenes2014/).
+The reconstruction below was generated from the "Crusade" image pair from [this dataset](https://vision.middlebury.edu/stereo/data/scenes2014/).
 The point cloud file is included in the sample/ folder.

 ![Final reconstruction](/sample/optimized2.png)